oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Updated and automated the W3C VC example.
    * Added examples with multibyte characters to show that the specification and demo code work well with UTF-8.
    * reverted back to hash alg from digest derivation alg (renamed to `_sd_alg`)
-   * Discussion on holder binding and privacy of stored credentials

-   -02

    * reformatted

    -01